Background image

 Career Events

-Mountain Bike Womens Cross-country
+Mountain Bike Women's Cross-country

 Rebecca's Story

-Hailing from the ACT, Rebecca McConnell first started mountain biking when she was just 12-years-old.
+Hailing from the ACT, Rebecca Henderson first started mountain biking when she was just 12-years-old.
 As a sporty kid she grew up participating in athletics, field hockey and cross-country running, but it was mountain bike riding that stole her heart and which later became her sole focus.

 That same year, she claimed Australia’s only female mountain bike spot for the Rio 2016 Olympic Games.
 However, her second Olympic campaign was tough after falling too far behind the leaders due to a back injury, forcing her to withdraw from the competition in 25th position.